Contact Us

 All benchmarks ran on freshly provisioned servers with no configuration changes.
 We selected the closest available shared-CPU plan from each provider matching these specs:

-- Add-ons, control panels, monitoring agents: None installed.
-The only exception is GoDaddy, which requires a mandatory Nydus agent that cannot be opted out of.
+• Add-ons, control panels, monitoring agents: None installed.
+The one exception is GoDaddy, which requires a mandatory Nydus agent that cannot be opted out of.

 We installed three benchmark tools via apt (sysbench, fio, speedtest-cli) and executed them through a single shell script deployed to each server.
 Each provider was tested across 5 separate sessions at different times of day (early morning, late morning, early afternoon, late afternoon, and evening) to account for shared-infrastructure load patterns and noisy-neighbor effects.
 The results reported are aggregated across all sessions.